Welcome to today's edition of the Rush 24-7 podcast.

 I'm going to make this understandable.

-People do not want to believe, no matter what they think of Obama now, they do not want to believe we've elected a president who has that as an objective.
+It's hard for people to get their arms around the fact that when I say Obama is destroying the private sector on purpose, people do not want to believe, no matter what they think of Obama now, they do not want to believe we've elected a president who has that as an objective.

-Let me make it, let me give you an analogy here, might make it a little bit more, well, not palatable, but uh understandable.
+It might make it a little bit more, well, not palatable, but understandable.

-Back when the Democrats cared about deficits and cared about spending.
+And it worked for a while, back when the Democrats cared about deficits and cared about spending.

 This Verizon guy, Ivan Seidenberg, by reaching into virtually every sector of economic life, government is injecting uncertainty into the marketplace.

-Here's Robert Williams, the senior fellow at the tax policy center.
+Here's Robert Williams, the senior fellow at the Tax Policy Center.

 It's clear that firms are not yet hiring.